Knee Pain | The Connection Between Obesity and Knee Pain

 Research indicates that exercise and some degree of weight loss can benefit in pain relief.
 It can assist in expediting the process of returning to daily activities that may not be possible while obesity is a factor.

 At Atlantic Coast Physical Medicine, we take an integrative approach to treat a wide range of issues.
 We specialize in developing personalized treatment plans and delivering lasting relief by treating the root cause of your issues and chronic pain.
-Our team of board-certified nurse practitioners, physical rehab technicians, aestheticians, and chiropractors offer patients comprehensive types of treatment with two convenient locations in Mount Pleasant and Summerville, South Carolina.
+Our team of board-certified nurse practitioners, physical therapy technicians, aestheticians, and chiropractors offer patients comprehensive types of treatment with two convenient locations in Mount Pleasant and Summerville, South Carolina.
 Schedule a complimentary consultation to discuss options to help alleviate your knee pain.